JuliaCI/PkgEval.jl/README.md

-# NewPkgEval.jl
+# PkgEval.jl

 *Evaluate Julia packages.*

 ## Quick start

-To use NewPkgEval.jl, you need to Docker and make sure you can start containers (typically, you need to be a member of the `docker` group):
+To use PkgEval.jl, you need to Docker and make sure you can start containers (typically, you need to be a member of the `docker` group):

 ```